-72. After the supervisor has confirmed that the application is complete, the next phase - the supervisor's assessment of the application - starts.
-In this phase, the supervisor has to assess whether or not he is satisfied that the institution's systems meet the standards listed in Article 84 in accordance with the requirements of Annex VII, Part 4 of the CRD and/or the qualifying criteria set out in Annex X, Part 3 of the CRD.
+- 76. The supervisor has to assess whether or not he is satisfied that the institution's systems meet the standards listed in Article 84 in accordance with the requirements of Annex VII, Part 4 of the CRD and/or the qualifying criteria set out in Annex X, Part 3 of the CRD.
+This assessment does not necessarily have to begin only when an official application has been submitted, but could start in the preapplication phase. - 77.
+Before entering into the assessment of the details of the rating or operational risk measurement systems, it is necessary for the supervisor(s) to form an opinion of the overall picture.
+The issues that should be analysed include, among others: - The suitability of the organizational structure, in terms of the responsibilities and functions assigned to the different areas involved in managing, measuring, and controlling risks. - The sufficiency of the human and material resources assigned. - The practicality and feasibility of the implementation plan for institutions adopting a phased roll-out. - The group structure, including the legal entities within the group (data, methodology, controls, etc.) and regulatory capital requirements.

-- 73. Before entering into the details of the rating or operational risk measurement systems, it is necessary for the supervisor(s) to form an opinion of the overall picture.
-The issues that should be analysed include, among others: - The suitability of the organizational structure, in terms of the responsibilities and functions assigned to the different areas involved in managing, measuring, and controlling risks. - The sufficiency of the human and material resources assigned. - The practicality and feasibility of the implementation plan for institutions adopting a phased roll-out. - The group structure, including the legal entities within the group (data, methodology, controls, etc.) and regulatory capital requirements. - 74.
-In order for the IRB approach to be recognised for regulatory purposes, it must be validated by the institution.
+- 78. In order for the IRB approach to be recognised for regulatory purposes, it must be validated by the institution.
 The term 'validation' encompasses a range of processes and activities.
 For the IRB, this includes whether ratings adequately differentiate risk and whether estimates of risk components (such as PD, LGD, or CF) appropriately characterise the relevant aspects of risk.
 For the AMA, it includes the quality and soundness of the operational risk management processes and measurement systems.
 Validation has to be performed by the institution, and needs to take into account the specific purpose or purposes for which a rating system or an operational risk measurement system is being used.
 Supervisors use their own methods to assess the validation process, or certain parts of it.
 These methods may include off-site analysis or on-site missions, conducted by their own or external staff.
-Supervisors will pay special attention to the validation for regulatory capital purposes. - 75.
-The institution's validation consists of examining and reviewing all the elements in the rating or operational risk measurement systems and controls, for every portfolio to which the IRB approach is applied and all operations relevant to the AMA, in order to verify that they: - Satisfy the use test. - Produce outputs suitable for all intended purposes, including regulatory capital requirements. - Are suitable for the specific circumstances in which the models are used (e.g., countries, size, and complexity of portfolios in the case of IRB, and business lines in the case of AMA). - Meet all other minimum regulatory requirements.
+When using the latter, supervisors should take care that no confidentiality issues /conflicts of interest will arise.
+Supervisors will pay special attention to the validation for regulatory capital purposes. - 79.
+The institution's validation consists of examining and reviewing all the elements in the rating or operational risk measurement systems and controls, for every portfolio to which the IRB approach is applied and all operations relevant to the AMA, in order to verify that they: - Satisfy the use test. - Produce outputs suitable for all intended purposes, including regulatory capital requirements. - Are suitable for the specific circumstances in which the models are used (e.g., countries, size, and complexity of portfolios in the case of IRB, and business lines in the case of AMA). - Meet all other minimum regulatory requirements, insofar as applicable. - 80.
+The issues that supervisors are expected to assess can be broken down into five phases:10 - 1.
+Methodology and documentation. - 2.
+Data quality. - 3.
+Quantitative procedures. - 4.
+Qualitative procedures. - 5.
+Technological environment. - 81.
+In assessing IRB applications, the issues are: - 1.
+Methodology and documentation: Supervisors will examine and assess the rating system methodology and the quality of internal documentation supporting the rating system.